 - A taxable entity that qualifies as a lending institution may enter an amount equal to the principal repayment of loans. - A taxable entity that is a staff leasing services company may enter an amount equal to payments received from a client company for wages, payroll taxes, employee benefits and workers' compensation benefits for the assigned employees.
-A staff leasing services company cannot exclude payments received from a client company for payments made to independent contractors assigned to the client company and reportable on Internal Revenue Service Form 1099. - A taxable entity that is a health care provider may enter 100% of revenues (including copayments, deductibles and coinsurance) from Medicaid, Medicare, CHIP, workers' compensation claims and TRICARE, and actual costs for uncompensated care (healthcare institutions may enter only 50%).
+A staff leasing services company cannot exclude payments received from a client company for payments made to independent contractors assigned to the client company and reportable on Internal Revenue Service Form 1099. - A taxable entity that is a pharmacy cooperative may exclude flow-through funds from rebates from pharmacy wholesalers that are distributed to the pharmacy cooperative's shareholders. - A taxable entity that is a health care provider may enter 100% of revenues (including copayments, deductibles and coinsurance) from Medicaid, Medicare, CHIP, workers' compensation claims and TRICARE, and actual costs for uncompensated care (healthcare institutions may enter only 50%).
 See Section 171.1011(p)(2), Tax Code.
-To calculate the cost of uncompensated care, see Rule 3.587(b)(1). - A taxable entity that is a management company may enter an amount equal to reimbursements of specified costs incurred in its conduct of the active trade or business of a managed entity. - A taxable entity may enter amounts received that are directly derived from the operation of a facility that is located on property owned or leased by the federal government and managed or operated primarily to house members of the armed forces of the United States.
+To calculate the cost of uncompensated care, see Rule 3.587(b)(1). - A taxable entity that is a management company may enter an amount equal to reimbursements of specified costs incurred in its conduct of the active trade or business of a managed entity. - A taxable entity may enter amounts received that are directly derived from the operation of a facility that is located on property owned or leased by the federal government and managed or operated primarily to house members of the armed forces of the United States. - A taxable entity that is a qualified live event promotion company may exclude from revenue a payment made to an artist in connection with the provision of a live entertainment event or live event promotion services. - A taxable entity that is a qualified courier and logistics company may exclude from revenue subcontracting payments made by the taxable entity to nonemployee agents for the performance of delivery services on behalf of the taxable entity.

-Intercompany eliminations - combined reports

-To the extent included in total revenue, subtract items of total revenue received from members of the combined group.
+Intercompany eliminations - combined reports To the extent included in total revenue, subtract items of total revenue received from members of the combined group.